jrunestone/beerd/README.md

-    Run `netlify addons:auth fauna` to auth and create prod database and store secret keys Create a new database in faunadb for dev purposes and add a key Add a new environment variable in netlify called `FAUNADB_SERVER_SECRET_development` with the key to a dev database Add a new environment variable in netlify called `UNTAPPD_CLIENT_ID` Add a new environment variable in netlify called `UNTAPPD_CLIENT_SECRET` Go to faunadb and import the schema
+    Run `netlify addons:auth fauna` to auth and create prod database and store secret keys Create a new database in faunadb for dev purposes and add a key Add a new environment variable in netlify called `FAUNADB_SERVER_SECRET_development` with the key to a dev database Add a new environment variable in netlify called `UNTAPPD_CLIENT_ID` with the untappd api client id Add a new environment variable in netlify called `UNTAPPD_CLIENT_SECRET` with the untappd api client secret Go to faunadb and import the schema
     Run `fauna eval --secret=<your db secret key> --file=./bootstrap/bootstrap-db.fql` to create collection and indexes Run `npm run build:bootstrap` to build bootstrap scripts